Connect to your GitHub repository

 If a user has not previously utilized the GitHub connector, the user will need to go to a Task and in the right column, select the Cog icon next to the disabled Push to GitHub button.

 Selecting the cog icon will present the user with the login screen for GitHub.
-Users will need to authenticate and give permission for DubBot account to access the GitHub account.
+Users will need to authenticate and give permission for DubBot to access the GitHub account.

 Once this has been completed, the user will need to select which GitHub repository tasks will be pushed to in the DubBot interface.
 Using the Repository to create issues in dropdown field, select the appropriate GitHub repository.